Liam-Deacon/CLEED/doc/manual/part-1/ch02-leed-pattern.rst

 "p" indicates a "primitive" and "c" a "centred" surface unit cell.
 Examples are "p(2 x 2)", "p(\sqrt{3} x \sqrt{3})R30 deg" and "c(2 x 2)".
 This notation is not applicable in all cases but it is more frequently used than the matrix notation because it is shorter.

-Figure TODO (PDF p14) shows examples of common superstructures with the corresponding matrix and Wood notations.
+..
+TODO:: Figure (PDF p14)
+   shows examples of common superstructures with the corresponding matrix and Wood notations.

 2.2 Spot Profile Analysis
 -------------------------